Introduction

 Screenshot of the querychat's app with the titanic dataset filtered to passengers who survived.

-Querychat can also handle more general questions about the data that require calculations and aggregations.
+querychat can also handle more general questions about the data that require calculations and aggregations.
 For example, we can ask “What is the average age of passengers who survived?”.
-In this case, querychat will generate/execute the SQL query to perform the relevant calculation, and return the result in the chat:
+The LLM will generate the SQL query to perform the calculation, querychat will execute it, and return the result in the chat:

 Screenshot of the querychat's app with a summary statistic inlined in the chat.